-Author / Year / Country 2021 / US

-Description Additional app for tracking pregnancy and baby growth.
-Spanish version of App.
+Name of Resource Baby Center - Pregnancy Tracker - BabyCenter App 00 Author / Year / Country 2021 / US Description Additional app for tracking pregnancy and baby growth.
+Spanish version of A op.
+LINK

-Link

-Name of Resource Best Beginnings / Website
+Name of Resource Best Beginnings

 Author / Year / Country 2021 / UK

 Description UK website for parents and the professionals who work with them.
-Lot information and resources on multiple topics.
-Has a page specifically for working with parents with LD, under 'Vulnerable Families': defines lear disability (ID in US), describes Baby Buddy app (only web version of a available in US currently), and summarizes information around issues pregnancy, antenatal care, parenting and communication; with links to organizations and references. or rning pp in
+Lots of information and resources on multiple topics.
+Has a page specifically for working with pare with LD, under 'Vulnerable Families': defines learning disability (ID in US), de Baby Buddy app (only web version of app available in US currently), and sum information around issues in pregnancy, antenatal care, parenting and communication; with links to Key organizations and references. ents scribes

-Link
+LINK

-Name of Resource Baby Buddy App

-Author / Year / Country UK

-Description Interactive pregnancy and parenting guide developed by Best Beginning evidence based, includes resources, videos; at literacy age of 11yo so accessible; only WEB app available in US currently
+Name of Resource Best Beginnings - Baby Buddy App 00 Author / Year / Country 2022 / UK Description This is an interactive pregnancy and parenting guide developed by Best Beginnings.
+It is evidence based, and includes resources and videos.
+It is written at a literacy age of 11yo so is easily accessible.
+Only the WEB app available in US currently.
+LINK

-Link